-So how does the piano keyboard work?
+So how does learning to play the piano keyboard work?
 Music is made of various notes, sometimes called pitches, which can be higher or lower.
 The piano arranges all the pitches in order from the lowest on the left of the piano to the highest on the right.
 Every time you move one key to the right (black or white), you’ve gone one “half step” higher in pitch.
 If you have a piano at home, try starting at the far left and playing every key one at a time.
 You’ll hear the pitch getting higher and higher as you move to the right.

 So what about the black keys?
 Those keys are named for their relationship to the white notes around them.
 For example, the white note G has a black key just to the right of it.
 That black note is called G sharp.
 There’s also a black note to the left of G. That note is called G flat.
 You might have already figured out that all black keys have two names.
 For example, G flat can also be called F sharp.
 You sometimes hear the whole collection of black notes on a piano called “the sharps and flats.”

-It’s Easy to Learn a Song
+It’s Easy to Learn Piano Songs

 Express Yourself with Improvisation